Right Colors To Complement Your Granite

 Golden granite deserves a sunny-looking kitchen.
 So, the walls are painted a bright mustard yellow, the cabinets are cream with simple knob pulls or cup pulls, and the backsplash is made of the same golden granite as the countertop.
 Strips of LED lights under the cabinets make everything glitter.

-For more information about our beautiful granite or quartz countertops, give our professionals at Aqua Kitchen & Bath Design Center a call at 973-302-2071 or visit our showroom at 1107 Route 23 South in Wayne, New Jersey.
+For more information about our beautiful granite or quartz countertops, give our professionals at Aqua Kitchen & Bath Design Center a call at 973-302-2071, visit our showroom at 1107 Route 23 South in Wayne, New Jersey, or contact us today for a free estimate.

 Featured image source: Pixabay